 Andorra, Australia, Austria, Belgium, Brunei, Chile, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, New Zealand, Norway, Portugal, San Marino, Singapore, Slovakia, Slovenia, South Korea, Spain, Sweden, Switzerland, Taiwan, and the United Kingdom (England, Northern Ireland, Scotland, and Wales).

 A penalty for violation of this federal law is imprisonment for 5-10 per occurrence.
 If you are in the United States from another country and do not meet the criteria for permitted persons, you may not shoot at SharpShooters USA.

-If you are from one of the countries on the approved list above, you may purchase a Hunting License at SharpShooters USA for $20.
+If you are from one of the countries on the approved list above, you may purchase a Hunting License here.